Table of Contents

 After marriage, a daughter will cease to be a member of her parental HUF, but will continue to be a coparcener.
 Thus, she is entitled to ask for partition of the HUF property, as well as to become the Karta of the HUF, in case she happens to be eldest coparcener of her father’s HUF.

 Even in case of a married daughter who has died, her children shall be entitled to the shares that she would have received, if she was alive on the date of the partition.
 In case none of her children are alive on the day of partition, the grandchildren will be entitled to the shares that the daughter would have received on partition.

-Interestingly the daughter cannot gift her share in the HUF property while she is alive but she is fully capable of giving away her share in the HUF property by way of a will.
+Interestingly, the daughter cannot gift her share in the HUF property while she is alive but she is fully capable of giving away her share in the HUF property by way of a will.
 If a will is not prepared, on her death, her share in the joint property shall not devolve on other members of the HUF but will pass on to her legal heirs.

-(The author is a taxation and home finance expert, with 30 years’ experience)
+(The author is a tax and investment expert, with 35 years’ experience)